twilio/voice-quickstart-android/README.md

 ## Quickstart

 To get started with the Quickstart application follow these steps.
 Steps 1-6 will allow you to make a call.
-The remaining steps 7-8 will enable push notifications using GCM.
+The remaining steps 7-8 will enable push notifications using FCM.

 1. [Open this project in Android Studio](#bullet1)